eloots/Pi-Akka-Cluster/exercise_007_split_brain_resolver_keep_referee/src/test/resources/README.md

 split_brain_resolver_keep_referee

-# Exercise 6 > Split brain resolver with _Keep Referee_ strategy
+# Split brain resolver with Keep Referee strategy

-The split brain resolver is added and configured with a _Keep Referee_ strategy.
+The split brain resolver is added and configured with a `Keep Referee` strategy.